intern alternatives and similar modules

 Nightwatch

-End-to-end testing framework written in Node.js and using the W3C Webdriver API -
+Integrated end-to-end testing framework written in Node.js and using W3C Webdriver API.
+Developed at @browserstack -

 volkswagen